larryboy95/wp-admin/README.md

 The directory `~/bin` is in your PATH which means you can now run the scripts from anywhere, like `wordpress-backup personal`

 ## SSH Configuration
-To run these scripts remotely and avoid entering a password every time you must export your public key to the server you're targeting.
+[ Note on new version: the do-new-wp script will add hosts to your ssh config for you. ] To run these scripts remotely and avoid entering a password every time you must export your public key to the server you're targeting.
 [Digitalocean's ssh key tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2.)